 The RCMP is unique in the sense that it is a federal, provincial and municipal policing body.
 It provides a total federal policing service to all Canadians and policing services under contract to the three territories, eight provinces (except Ontario and Quebec), more than 190 municipalities, 184 Aboriginal communities and three international airports.

-Most contracting activities are carried out by the procurement units, though operational unit commanders with delegated contracting approval authority may conduct low dollar value (under $10,000) routine acquisitions.
+Most contracting activities are carried out by the NHQ Procurement Division and Regional Procurement Units, though operational unit commanders with delegated contracting approval authority may conduct low dollar value (under $10,000) routine acquisitions.
 Where requirements exceed the RCMP's delegated authority, the RCMP utilizes PWGSC in its role as a common service provider of contracting services.

 The RCMP is relatively consistent in the type of goods and services it procures.
 The following list represents the major commodity areas for RCMP contracting: